HamzaG737/multi-label-URL-classification/README.md

 | Rule-based | 0.335      |
 | contrastive learning | 0.267      |

-Overall the results are average but this is mainly to the high number of labels in the dataset (1903 categories) and that URLs by themselves are not very informative.
+Overall the results are average but this is mainly to the high number of labels in the dataset (1903 categories) and the fact that the URLs by themselves are not very informative.
 Hence a possible improvement is to merge certain categories that share the same theme and also  extract some header informations from the URLs such as the description to increase its informative capacity.